Septic drain field: Design

-Many health departments require a percolation test ("perc" test) to establish the suitability of drain field soil to receive septic tank effluent.
+Many health departments require a percolation test ("perc" test) to determine the suitability of drain-field soil to receive septic tank effluent.
 An engineer, soil scientist, or licensed designer may be required to work with the local governing agency to design a system that conforms to these criteria.

-A more progressive way to determine leach field sizing is by direct observation of the soil profile.
-In this observation, the engineer evaluates many features of the soil such as texture, structure, consistency, pores/roots, etc.
+Alternatively, where seasonal high water tables limit system sizing, health districts can size the leach field by relying on soil morphological features to determine how suitable the drain field soil is for receiving septic tank effluent.
+In this approach, the engineer or soil scientist evaluates soil characteristics, such as texture, structure, consistency, pore and root distribution, and color signatures left by water table fluctuation.

-The goal of percolation testing is to ensure the soil is permeable enough for septic tank effluent to percolate away from the drain field but fine-grained enough to filter out pathogenic bacteria and viruses before they travel far enough to reach a water well or surface water supply.
-Coarse soils - sand and gravel - can transmit wastewater away from the drain field before pathogens are destroyed.
+The goal of percolation testing is to ensure the soil is sufficiently permeable for septic tank effluent to percolate away from the drain field, yet fine-grained enough to detain pathogenic bacteria and viruses for soil treatment to occur.
+Aerobic soil conditions are needed to kill pathogens before they can travel far enough to reach a water well or surface water supply.
+Coarse soils, sand, and gravel can transmit wastewater away from the drain field before pathogens are destroyed.
 Silt and clay effectively filter out pathogens but limit wastewater flow rates.
 Percolation tests measure the rate at which clean water disperses through a disposal trench into the soil.
 Several factors may reduce observed percolation rates when the drain field receives anoxic septic tank effluent: